Cotalker/documentation/docs/documentation/admin/admin_groups.md

 ## Overview {#group-overview}

 [_Regular Groups_](/docs/documentation/client/groups#regular-groups), simply referred to as _"groups"_, are to be differentiated from _workflow (task) groups_ and _link groups_.
-As the other group types, _regular groups_ can be accessed through the **Main Menu Bar** or in the **Group Panel** as sub-groups of other groups. _Regular groups_ are mainly used for communication purposes.
+As the other group types, _standard groups_ can be accessed through the **Main Menu Bar** or in the **Group Panel** as sub-groups of other groups. _Standard groups_ are mainly used for communication purposes.
 Users can be added as participants in the group, allowing them to use the group panel's _actions button_, access _sub-groups_, open _link groups_, access the group's _channels_, and other resources that can be added to a group and its channels.

 Through _Channel Workspaces_ within _Regular Groups_, users associated to a  channel can send messages, share files, answer surveys, and view other users participating in the channel.